django-oscar/django-oscar/README.rst

 Case studies
 ------------

-Oscar is still in active development, but is used in production by a range of companies, from large multinationals to small, boutique stores:
+Oscar is still in active development but is used in production by a range of companies, from large multinationals to small, boutique stores:

-Tangent projects:
+Selected Tangent projects:

 * Tata Group - http://www.landmarkonthenet.com
 * Carlsberg - Their global "We Deliver More" platform is powered by Oscar (but